grassrootseconomics/docs.grassecon.org/docs/legal/scu.md

 ##Addendum:

-6. **Good Faith:** The Founding Member enters into this Agreement in good faith and holds harmless Members of the Sarafu Clearing Union.
+6. **Good Faith:** All Member enters into this Agreement in good faith and holds harmless Members of the Sarafu Clearing Union.
 7. **Entirety:** this application represents consent to the entirety of a mutual agreement between Sarafu Clearing Union Members to the expressed common purpose and no other.

 ## Official Signatories